machdyne/eis/README.md

 The firmware can be updated by holding down the BOOTSEL button, connecting the USB-C port to your computer, and then dragging and dropping a new UF2 file to the device filesystem.

+The firmware can be built from source or you can use the latest `eis.uf2` binary from the firmware directory.

 ## SOC

 [Zucker](https://github.com/machdyne/zucker) is an experimental RISC-V SOC that supports Eis.